RSS Feed

 State College, PA 16801

-New since March 2012, Fiddlehead hit the ground running and has been offering up a fresh and consistent menu since day one.
-Dedicated to local ingredients (No Sysco-type supplied food here!) they make multiple soups that are fresh every day.
-They guarantee at least one vegetarian soup (many times it is vegan)
+New since March 2012, Fiddlehead is dedicated to local ingredients and they make multiple soups that are fresh every day (not always ready when they open their doors).
+They frequently have at least one vegetarian soup (many times it is vegan)

 Winner 2012 Pennsyltucky Veggie Award – Best Soup.